nomadjimbob/mikio/README.md

 ## Changes

+- 2022-03-05
+  - Breadcrumbs and You Are Here have now been seperated instead of combined.
+This removed the options `breadcrumbHome` and `breadcrumbShowLast` for the breadcrumbs as it only applies to the you are here bar. **Breadcrumbs and You Are Here options may have reset**

 - 2020-09-27
   - Sidebars now collapse by default on mobile.
 This can be overridden with the `sidebarMobileDefaultCollapse` option
   - The mikio LESS stylesheet is now disabled by default, with a precompilied CSS used.
 This can be reverted using the `useLESS` option